WesleyG/nodejs1/readme.md

 -- July 2014 --
 Node Beginner Book
-Left off at "the image file saved at /tmp/test.png should be displayed."
+Left off at "Great.
+The next step is a bit more complex of course."

 Start is taking 10 seconds but upload is immediate - asynchronous, non-blocking requests are working.